t-scheiber/veo-videocreationapp/README.md

 - **Product demos** and showcases
 - **Social media content** for marketing
 - **Prototype videos** for client presentations

+### 🧠 **Why the Smart UI Matters**

+Unlike other tools that show all options regardless of what actually works, this app:

+- **Prevents Frustration**: No more trying features that don't work with your chosen provider
+- **Saves Time**: No need to research each provider's limitations
+- **Reduces Errors**: Invalid combinations are automatically prevented
+- **Improves Results**: You only see options that will actually work
+- **Saves Money**: Accurate cost estimation prevents unexpected charges

 ## 🏗️ Project Structure